waqargpgc/QA-Learning-Materials/README.md

 <h2>QA-Learning-Materials</h2>
-<p>Here I'll enlist the books, tutorials, articles or courses I've followed or following or will follow to master over the projects in my job.
-You can follow these to build a solid ground.In my opinion these are the detailed, free knowledge resources to learn.</p>
+<p>Here I'll enlist the books, tutorials, articles, or courses I've followed or will follow to master the projects in my job.
+You can follow these to build solid ground.
+In my opinion, these are the detailed, free knowledge resources to learn.</p>

 <h1>Topics: </h1>
 <ul>